-(2) This column represents the amount of "compensation actually paid" to Mr. Shah, as computed in accordance with Item 402(v) of Regulation S-K. The amounts do not reflect the actual amount of compensation earned by or paid to Mr. Shah during the applicable fiscal year.
+(2) This column represents the amount of "compensation actually paid" to Mr. Shah, as computed in accordance with Item 402(v) of Regulation S-K. The "compensation actually paid" for 2022 has been updated from the amounts reported in the Company's 2023 Proxy Statement to reflect vesting treatment of restricted stock unit agreements.
+The amounts do not reflect the actual amount of compensation earned by or paid to Mr. Shah during the applicable fiscal year.
 In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to Mr. Shah's total compensation for each fiscal year to determine the "compensation actually paid":

-Year Reported Summary Compensation Table Total for PEO ^(a) Reported Summary Compensation Table Value of PEO Equity Awards ^(b) Adjusted Value of Equity Awards ^(c) Compensation Actually Paid to PEO 2022 \$6,553,203 \$5,499,980 \$ 2,267,943 \$3,321,166 2021 \$7,918,750 \$6,998,550 (\$ 5,250,021) (\$4,329,821) 2020 \$6,859,135 \$5,821,735 \$20,694,737 \$21,732,137
+Year Reported Summary Compensation Table Total for PEO (a) Reported Summary Compensation Table Value of PEO Equity Awards (b) Adjusted Value of Equity Awards (c) Compensation Actually Paid to PEO 2023 \$8,013,553 \$6,999,987 \$11,352,938 \$12,366,504 2022 \$6,553,203 \$5,499,980 \$ 4,132,475 \$ 5,185,698

-(a) This column represents the amount of total compensation reported for Mr. Shah for each corresponding year in the "Total" column of the Summary Compensation Table.
+(a) This column represents the amount of total compensation reported for Mr. Shah for 2022 and 2023 in the "Total" column of the Summary Compensation Table.
 Please refer to the Executive Compensation Tables section of this Proxy Statement.

-(b) This column represents the grant date fair value of equity awards reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year.
+(b) This column represents the aggregate grant date fair value of equity awards reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each year.
 Please refer to the Executive Compensation Tables section of the Company's Proxy Statement.
+The amount in this column is replaced with the amount reported in the Adjusted Value of Equity Awards column in order to arrive at compensation actually paid.

-This column represents an adjustment to the amounts in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year (a "Subject Year").
-For a Subject Year, the adjusted amount replaces the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for Mr. Shah to arrive at "compensation actually paid" to Mr. Shah for that Subject Year.
-The adjusted amount is determined by adding (or subtracting, as applicable) the following for that Subject Year: (i) the year-end fair value of any equity awards granted in the Subject Year that are outstanding and unvested as of the end of the Subject Year; (ii) the amount of change as of the end of the Subject Year (from the end of the Prior fiscal year) in the fair value of any awards granted in prior years that are outstanding and unvested as of the end of the Subject Year; (iii) for awards that are granted and vest in the Subject Year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in the fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the Subject Year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in the Subject Year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the Subject Year.
+(c) This column represents an adjustment to the amounts in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each year.
+For each year presented, the adjusted amount replaces the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for Mr. Shah to arrive at "compensation actually paid" to Mr. Shah for the year presented.
+The adjusted amount is determined by adding (or subtracting, as applicable) the following for each year; (ii) the year-end fair value of any equity awards granted in each year that are outstanding and unvested as of the end of such year; (iii) for awards that are granted and vest in each year presented, the fair value as of the end of each year (from the end of the prior fiscal year) in the fair value of any awards granted in prior years that are outstanding and unvested as of the end year; (iii) for awards that are granted and vest in each year presented, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the years presented, the change as of the vesting date; (from the end of the prior fiscal year) in the fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the years presented, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in each year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for each year.
 The amounts added or subtracted to determine the adjusted amount are as follows: